 NBO recognizes that building awareness of broadband-related careers, career pathways, and opportunities needs to start early.
 Therefore, NBO will work with regional DE teams, industry representatives, and educators across Nebraska to develop and deploy experiential learning experiences for students (beginning as early as middle school) and design opportunities for students to participate in broadband-related career and technical education.
-NBO will also conduct outreach to other states to develop or work with multistate collaborative approaches and/or partnerships.
+In addition, as discussed in Section 2.6, NBO may leverage BEAD funding to assist in this effort and ensure that prospective workers across the State are aware of opportunities to work in the field and help advance BEAD goals.
+NBO may also conduct outreach to other states to develop or work with multi-state collaborative approaches and/or partnerships.

-- Registered Apprenticeship (RAP) and Youth Registered Apprenticeship (YRAP): As described above, the NDOL's RAP and YRAP combine supervised on-the-job training with technical classroom instruction, allowing apprentices to gain on-the-job training with their employer and an industry credential. - Nebraska Developing Youth Talent Initiative (DYTI): DYTI is a collaboration between Nebraska businesses and public schools, designed to provide hands-on career exploration and relevant workplace learning opportunities to 7th and 8th graders in science, technology, engineering, and math (STEM). - NDE Career and Technical Education programs: Career and Technical Education

-(CTE) provides students of all ages with the academic and technical skills, knowledge, and training necessary to succeed in future careers and to become lifelong learners.
+- Registered Apprenticeship (RAP) and Youth Registered Apprenticeship (YRAP): As described above, the NDOL's RAP and YRAP combine supervised on-the-job training with technical classroom instruction, allowing apprentices to gain on-the-job training with their employer and an industry credential. - Nebraska Developing Youth Talent Initiative (DYTI): DYTI is a collaboration between Nebraska businesses and public schools, designed to provide hands-on career exploration and relevant workplace learning opportunities to 7th and 8th graders in science, technology, engineering, and math (STEM). - NDE Career and Technical Education programs: Career and Technical Education (CTE) provides students of all ages with the academic and technical skills, knowledge, and training necessary to succeed in future careers and to become lifelong learners.
 CTE prepares these learners for the world of work by introducing them to workplace competencies and makes academic content accessible to students by providing it in a hands-on context.
 The high school graduation rate for CTE concentrators is about 90%, which is 15 percentage points higher than the national average.